Signed in as:

 filler@godaddy.com

-Students will work in groups on one of the six research topics: Microbes in Health, Sustainable Agriculture, Pollution and Bioremediation, Alternative Energy, Climate Science, or Sustainable Materials and Waste Reduction.
+Students work in groups on one of the six research topics: Microbes in Health, Sustainable Agriculture, Pollution and Bioremediation, Alternative Energy, Climate Science, or Sustainable Materials and Waste Reduction.

 Students are encouraged to enter their CRL project in the Sacramento STEM Fair and further develop their science communication skills.